scalableminds/webknossos/docs/tracing_ui.md

 Any node can be marked as a branch point using the keyboard shortcut "B".
 Branch points are highlighted using a slightly different color.
 All branch points are saved as a stack for each tree and can be accessed first-in, first-out (FIFO).
-Press the "J" to jump to the latest branch point to continue working from their and remove it from the stack.
+Press the "J" to jump to the latest branch point to continue working from there and remove it from the stack.

 | Key Binding       | Operation                           |
 | ----------------- | -------------                       |